Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Brendan Donovan At The Plate

-- He ranks 16th in batting average, 19th in on base percentage, and 75th in slugging among qualified hitters in MLB action.
+- Among qualified batters in MLB play, he ranks 17th in batting average, 18th in on-base percentage, and 73rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.